Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

 \subsection{Equivalent formulations of WFR metric.}

 As in classical optimal transport, the Wasserstein-Fisher-Rao metric can be defined in many ways.
-Here we detail five of them, namely: Monge, Kantorovich, semi-couplings, dual and dynamical formulation.
-The Kantorovich formulation is the one introduced in Definition \ref{EqPrimalUOT} and the dual formulation is given in Proposition \ref{prop:formulationduale}.
-For the sake of clarity we instantiate them hereafter.
-Note that the starting point of the Wasserstein-Fisher-Rao metric consists in introducing the dynamical formulation given as a natural generalization of the Benamou-Brenier formulation.
+Here we detail five of them, namely: dynamical, semi-couplings, dual, Kantorovich and Monge formulations.
+The Kantorovich formulation is the one introduced in Definition~\ref{Def:UOTkanto} and the dual formulation is given in Proposition~\ref{prop:formulationduale}.
+For the sake of clarity, we instantiate them hereafter.
+We chose to deal with Monge formulation in another section, namely Section~\ref{sec:mongeformulation}, since it is deduced from a geometric construction on the cone.

+The starting point of all these formulations is the dynamical formulation of the WFR metric which appears naturally as a generalization of the Benamou-Brenier formula by introducing a source term in the continuity equation.
+This is the formulation we first present below.

+In the sequel, let $(M,g)$ be a compact Riemannian manifold, let $\on{vol}$ denote the Riemannian volume on $M$ and let $\Div$ denote the divergence of a vector field with respect to $\on{vol}$.